Singaporean man allowed to challenge 'unlawful detention' by Malaysian authorities

 He immediately paid the fine but instead of being released, he was detained for another eight days and deported back to Singapore on April 4.

-Malaysian lawyer Arun Kasi, who is representing Mr Wong, told The Straits Times on Friday (July 1) that the application by Malaysia's Attorney-General's Chambers to strike out his client's legal challenge over the eight-day detention was dismissed by High Court Judge Noorin Badaruddin on Wednesday.
+Malaysian lawyer Arun Kasi, who is representing Mr Wong, told The Straits Times yesterday that the application by the Attorney-General's Chambers (AGC) to strike out his client's legal challenge over the eight-day detention was dismissed by High Court Judge Noorin Badaruddin on Wednesday.
 This allows the suit to be heard in the High Court.

 "He should have been immediately released on March 26, 2018, after receiving a court discharge order, but he was only let out on April 4, 2018.
 There was an additional eight days of detention, which we declare as illegal," said Mr Arun.